“People come to church longing for, yearning for, hoping for … a sense of roots, place, belonging, sharing and caring.

 Format: High Plains Church has a vibrant small group ministry called Covenant Groups.
 Groups of 6-12 people meet once a month to share their hopes and hurts, discuss spiritual and life issues, and grow in relationship.
 They are led by a trained facilitator and work from topics related to a monthly theme.

-The topics for the Soul Matters Themed Ministry this year will be:
+Topics for this year’s Soul Matters Themed Ministry will be:

 Goals of Small Group Ministry